 The virus is spread through the air by an infected person sneezing or coughing.
 It can also be spread through contact with the fluid from chickenpox blisters or an infected person’s saliva, such as by sharing food or drinks or kissing, can also spread the virus.

 What is the HPV vaccine?

 The HPV vaccine provides protection against 9 types of HPV that cause various cancers and genital warts.
 It protects against 7 types of HPV that cause about 90% of cervical cancers and several other cancers such as cancers of the vagina, vulva, anus, penis, mouth and throat.
 It also protects against 2 types of HPV that cause about 90 percent of cases of genital warts.
 The vaccine is provided as 2 doses given at least 6 months apart.
 For more information on the HPV vaccine, see HealthLinkBC File #101b Human Papillomavirus (HPV) Vaccines.

 What is HPV and who can get it?

 HPV is one of the most common sexually transmitted infections (STIs) and 3 out of 4 sexually active people who are unimmunized will get HPV at some time.
 Anyone who has any kind of sexual activity with another person involving oral, genital or anal contact can get HPV.
 Sexual intercourse is not necessary to get infected.

 Every year in B.C. approximately:

-- 175 women will get cervical cancer and 50 will die from the disease.
+- 200 women will get cervical cancer and 50 will die from the disease

 - 6,000 women will develop high risk changes to the cervix which are precancerous

 People are best protected when they get the HPV vaccine before they become sexually active.
-The vaccine prevents almost 100% of cases of cancer of the cervix and 90% to 100% of cases of genital warts caused by the 9 HPV types covered by the vaccine.
+The vaccine prevents almost 100% of cases of cancer of the cervix and 90% to 100% of cases of genital warts caused by the HPV types covered by the vaccine.